rebelsky/le21/_assignments/writing-05.md

 **Special Characteristics**: Your introduction must include

 * at least one block quotation;
-* at least one short quotation;
+* at least one short quotation; and
-* at least one summary or paraphrase of another piece of writing;
+* at least one summary or paraphrase of another piece of writing.
-* at least one citation of any idea not covered by the previous three cases.

 **Purposes**: I intend this assignment and your work for the assignment to provide a variety of benefits.
 In particular, I expect that they will